Josephdada01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-use tail to display the last tenlines use head to display the last ten lines use head -n and the number of lines you want to display the first three lines
+use tail to display the last tenlines use head to display the last ten lines use head -n and the number of lines you want to display the first three lines uses ls -la to to write into current file